agadzinski93/centralized-video-platform/README.md

 10. `COOKIE_SECRET`
     * Secret attached to cookie associated with Passport

+11. `SESSION SECRET`
+    * Secret for sessions used with OAuth

 ### Database Configurations
 You are only required to provide details based on whether your environment will be in development, development w/ Docker, or production.